 In terms of how to approach and deal with the problem of noisy neighbours, the law is far from straightforward.
 Property disputes specialist, Mike Hansom, explains your options.
 To contact Mike, you can email him, or call him on 01225 462871.

 A consequence of lockdown in the UK has been a surge in inquiries to law firms concerning noisy neighbours.
 Perhaps we shouldn’t be surprised.
-Lockdown has created an almost perfect storm where near-constant proximity has collided with untypical routines and behaviour.
-Below, for those in England and Wales, I have set out practical steps, tips on securing evidence, as well as legal routes and remedies.
+Lockdown has created an almost perfect storm where near-constant proximity to our neighbours collides with untypical routines and behaviour.
+Below, I have set out practical steps, tips on securing evidence, as well as legal routes and remedies for those in England and Wales.